ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 In general, if you see a non-zero return value from a C program or function, you should consult the documentation or source code to determine what that specific value means in that context.

+### `POSIX`

+In C programming, POSIX stands for "Portable Operating System Interface for Unix".
+It refers to a family of standards specified by the IEEE (Institute of Electrical and Electronics Engineers) that define the API (Application Programming Interface) for software compatible with Unix and Unix-like operating systems.
+These standards aim to ensure compatibility between different Unix systems, allowing software written for POSIX to be easily portable across various Unix platforms.

 ### `(*pointer)` vs `(pointer *)`